HienH/smas-vibing/_docs/project-overview.md

 ✅ 5.2.
 Generate SMAS Playlist
 MVP:
-Fetch user’s top 5 via user-top-read.
+Fetch user's top 5 via user-top-read (for display only, not for playlist).

-Create one playlist named "SMAS" in their Spotify.
+Create one playlist named "SMAS" in their Spotify (starts empty).

 Store playlist ID in DB.